Lobbying: Foreign lobbying

 John Mearsheimer thematized the influence of lobbyists in his book called The Israel Lobby.

 Foreign-funded lobbying efforts include those of Israel, Saudi Arabia, Turkey, Egypt, Pakistan, and China lobbies.
 In 2010 alone, foreign governments spent approximately $460 million on lobbying members of Congress and government officials.

 In the US, lobbying for foreign governments is not illegal, but it requires registering as a foreign agent with the Justice Department under the Foreign Agents Registration Act (FARA).
+However, this legal requirement is able to be circumvented, most notably by AIPAC.
 Unofficially, according to Politico, 'many lobbyists try to avoid representing countries that have tense relationships with Washington or troubled human rights records'.
 Between 2015 and 2017, around 145 registered lobbyists were paid $18 million by Saudi Arabia to influence the U.S. government.

 In January 2017, an order by Donald Trump led to a lifetime ban on administration officials from lobbying for foreign governments and a five-year ban on other forms of lobbying.
 However, the rule was revoked by Trump right before the end of his presidency.
 A number of Trump allies were found guilty of lobbying on behalf of foreign governments during the 2016 US elections, including Paul Manafort; Elliott Broidy pleaded guilty in October 2020 to failing to register as a lobbyist for a foreign individual.
 On January 19, 2021, President Trump granted Mr. Broidy a full and unconditional pardon.